-Pencil grips: do they work, what one is the best for my child and what do they actually do?
+What one is the best for my child and what do they actually do?
 Discover everything you need to know to improve handwriting.

 Admittedly it is not your everyday topic of conversation unless you have seen a child hold their pencil awkwardly.
+Or you are a children’s Occupational Therapist.
 I am often getting asked about pencil grips, whether they work, what one is the best and what do they actually do?

 Here I am going to explain 5 common pencil grips and what they are best for.

 The purpose of the pencil grip is to help a child develop a tripod (three fingered) pencil grip.
 Once mastered they can draw, colour and write without experiencing pain or discomfort when writing.

 There is some research suggesting how a child holds a pencil is irrelevant.

 When a child cannot hold a pencil in a three fingered grip, they will find it more difficult to form rounded shaped letters.
 This can slow their writing down or cause them to grip too tightly around the pencil.
 If this is the case a child will say their hand hurts when writing.
 Or they will might wiggle their fingers to help the blood flow back to the hand.

 The tri-go pencil grip has three holes, helping guide a child’s fingers into a tripod grip.
 Two are the same size; these are for the thumb and index finger.
 Those smaller holes are so that the middle finger can rest under the pencil shaft.
 They help left and right-hand writers.
 The plastic is not as rigid as some and it does come in a variety of colours.
 I find they only work well if all three fingers are placed in the holes.
 If the thumb remains tucked over the top of the pencil, then this pencil grip makes no difference.